lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 ## Overview
-*	The whitepaper linked in resourcse covers in detail the usage of Power BI Embedded (A SKUs) Licence in embedding content for external users
+*	The whitepaper linked in this resource covers in detail the usage of Power BI Embedded (A SKUs) Licence in embedding content for external users
 *	Users use Power BI Desktop to author queries, datasets and reports, and contents can published in Power BI Service as normal.
 If required, row level security can be defined.
 * Power BI Rest API is used for embedding contents
 * Datasets, dashboards and reports should be published to a specific Power BI workspace which has been designated for the embedded analytics project.